martbhell/martbhell.github.io/posts/2025/03/pwning.md

 Before this I tried briefly a second approach: Modify the code and adding `printf("Address of win: %p\n", &win);` printed the thing to enter.

-Then there was a difference of `162` / `0xa2` between the functions always.
+There was a difference of `162` / `0xa2` between the functions always.
 But that didn't work with the vanilla `./vuln`.
 Because I added code, it would something shorter..

 Third approach / not complete idea: